chrisK824/retry/README.md

 - **Exception Handling**: Retry based on specific exceptions.
 - **Maximum Retries**: Set the maximum number of retry attempts.
-- **Timeout**: Specify the maximum time to spend on retries.
+- **Timeout**: Specify the maximum time in seconds to spend on retries.
 Timeout check happens right before retry execution of the wrapped function.
-- **Deadline**: Define a deadline for retries to complete.
+- **Deadline**: Define a deadline in seconds for retries to complete.
 Deadline check happens right after the retry execution of the wrapped function.
 - **Backoff Strategies**: Choose from various backoff strategies: fixed, exponential, linear, random
 - **Retry Callback**: Execute a callback function between retry attempts.
 - **Successful Retry Callback**: Perform an action after a successful retry.